KieraConway/CSC786/README.md

 > Writing
 >
-> Conduct an initial literature review related to the research discovery you are replicating.<br>
+> Conduct an initial literature review related to your chosen course topic.
+Summarize at least 5<br>
-> Summarize at least 5 key research papers or articles, highlighting their main findings,<br>
+> key research papers or articles, highlighting their main findings, methodologies, and relevance<br>
-> methodologies, and relevance to your replication project.<br>
+> to your course content.<br>
 >
 > <sub><i> Select one paper used in this assignment to complete Homework 3 and 4 <br>
 > Please follow the [IEEE Reference Files](url) for formatting <br></i></sub>